 30 and 32, Principale Street South built in 1895 or 1896

-30 and 32, Principale Sud Street, built in 1895 or 1896.
 This site, granted to William Huntingdon in 1802, was sold to Elijah Billings in 1806.
 The point formed by Principale and Mountain streets remained in the Billings family until it was sold to Adolphus Greely in 1885.
 It remained free of buildings until 1894.
 The present buildings were constructed in 1895 or 1896.
 In 1920, the property passed from the Greelys to the Curleys, who used it as a residence.
 Edmund Ebert bought it in 1962.
 He lived there for a time, then converted it into an inn.
 In 1984, he founded the Museum in the former stables.

 The Inn